Kansas Transfer on Death Deed

 Benefits of a Transfer on Death Deed

-- A TOD allows you to transfer ownership of property after death by naming a recipient and bypassing the probate process.
+• Bypassing Probate: A TOD allows you to transfer ownership of property after death by naming a recipient and bypassing the probate process.

-• It is still a good idea to have a valid will in place to properly give out your estate.
+TOD deeds do not replace wills.
+It is still a good idea to have a valid will in place to properly distribute your entire estate.

-Revoking a TOD?
+Revoking a TOD Deed

 To revoke a TOD, it must be done formally and in writing.

-Additional reading:
+Additional Reading:

-This article from an ABA Journal, explains the options provided by a Transfer on Death Deed.
+This article from an ABA Journal explains the options provided by a Transfer on Death Deed.
 Kansas is one of only nine states that allows this option.

 Last updated on .